andrastantos/brew/docs/anachronistic-computer/peripherals.rst

 I probably should have gone down a similar road: a serial interface, probably PC-style for the keyboard, an analog/digital joystick port for ... well, joysticks and mice.
 The main reason would have been that these were existing standards with many compatible products available and I really would not have enjoyed developing them all from scratch.

-So, PS/2 port for Keyboard.
+So, PS/2 port for Keyboard: `good info on the protocol <http://www.burtonsys.com/ps2_chapweske.htm>`_

 The Amiga had a very `simple <http://pavouk.org/hw/en_amigamouse.html>`_ mouse, not much more than the optical encoders.
 While I don't have the schematic, but the Macintosh mouse was very similar judging from the `pinout <https://old.pinouts.ru/InputCables/MacMouse_pinout.shtml>`_.
 The Amiga had integrated encoder counters in Denise.
 The Mac apparently counted the cycles in SW as the pins go to a 6522.
 I don't quite know how the Atari ST did it, but the mouse itself was very much similar to the Amiga one.